turingschool-examples/backend_mod_1_prework/day_7/10_speckled_frogs.md

 > One speckled frog sat on a log
 > eating some most delicious bugs.
 > One jumped in the pool where its nice and cool,
-> then there was one speckled frog.
+> then there were no more speckled frogs!

 ### Bonus
 Can you write the program so that it will run for any number of frogs?